Life Happens — Keep Your Weight Loss on Track with These 6 Tips

 Choosing something more wholesome means you have a little wiggle room to treat yourself if, say, those Parmesan truffle fries are calling your name.

-Solution: Meal prep your lunches for the week
+4. Meal prep your lunches for the workweek

 “[Many] corporate offices have no healthy options in the vending machine, have a constant cycle of donuts and bagels in the meeting or break room, and may not have healthy restaurants nearby to pick up a decent lunch,” says Maguire.

-Going to a barbecue, dinner party, or other food-centric shindig at a friend’s house may mean fewer options that meet your goals.
+Going to a barbecue, dinner party, or another food-centric shindig at a friend’s house may mean fewer options that meet your goals.
 Events like these — where the food choices are out of your control — can often be a source of anxiety for people trying to lose weight.
+Luckily, we have weight loss tips for the social butterfly.

 Another option is to eat something light and healthy beforehand (try one of these five simple no-cook snacks), then nibble on a small plate of food when you arrive.